intmus/inttheory19-20/_23-intro-to-post-tonal/b1-ex-mod12inversion.md

 Depending on the central pitch used to invert, pitch-class integer notation can make inversion relatively easy.
 It does not require you to understand a specialized pitch and interval system like traditional notation.
 Instead, it only requires basic mathematical functions.

 Before tackling the mathematical approach to inverting pitch-class integers, let's visually explore inversion using the pitch class continuum below.
 For simplicity's sake, let's start by centering our inversions around C/0.
 To visually find an inversion, pick a letter/integer on the chart below.
 Count the number of steps it takes to reach C/0, and then continue past C/0 for the same number of steps.
 (You can think of it as balancing the scale.)
-Create a chart showing all inversion pairs in **both** pitch letter notation and pitch-class integer notation.
-What is the inversion for C/0?
+Of course, you will find that each positive integer is paired with its negative integer; 5 becomes -5, 8 becomes -8, etc. If you were to create a chart showing all inversion pairs as letter names, what patterns do you notice about the pairings?
+For example, how does the 7/-7 pair compare to the 5/-5 pair?
+Also, what is the inversion for C/0?
 Why?

 -e | -t | -9 | -8 | -7 | -6 | -5 | -4 | -3 | -2 | -1 | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | t | e
  --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---